ThomasBarth04/InternalTool/README.md

 ## Install (one-line)

 These commands download the app from GitHub Releases and install it.
 Copy the whole line and paste it into Terminal.
+You have to be logged in as admin to be able to install from a link, but when you have installed it from admin you should be able to open from standard user
 ### macOS

 ```bash